blocktransfer/reg-publications/examinations/response-8.md

 Moreover, BlockTrans is not in compliance with Rule 17Ad-10(b) under the Exchange Act sincethese discrepancies caused BlockTrans’s MSF for Laylor to be inaccurate during the period of September 2023 through April 2025.

+## control book items

+C. Maintenance of Control Book

+Rule 17Ad-10(e) under the Exchange Act states that every recordkeeping transfer agent shallmaintain and keep current an accurate control book for each issue of securities.
+A change in the control book shall not be made except upon written authorization from a duly authorized agent of the issuer.
+Rule 17Ad-9(d) under the Exchange Act defines a control book as a record or other document that shows the total number of shares authorized and issued by the issuer.

+As noted above, the issuer's email of September 28, 2023, authorized the issuance of 100,000 shares to Investor A. The Registrant’s failure to post a credit for these shares to the blockchain portion of  the MSF resulted in understatement of Laylor’s issued share amount by 100,000 shares.
+Consequently, Laylor’s issued amount reflected on its Control Book was understated by 100,000 shares during the period of October 2023 through April 2025.

+Therefore, BlockTrans is not in compliance with Rule 17Ad-10(e) under the Exchange Act for failing to maintain and keep current an accurate control book for Laylor.